confluentinc/tutorials/ksql-heterogeneous-json/ksql/README.md

   ### Run the commands

   Login to the [Confluent Cloud Console](https://confluent.cloud/).
-Select `Environments` in the lefthand navigation, and then click the `ksqldb-tutorial` environment tile.
-Click the `ksqldb-tutorial` Kafka cluster tile, and then select `Topics` in the lefthand navigation.
+Select `Environments` in the left-hand navigation, and then click the `ksqldb-tutorial` environment tile.
+Click the `ksqldb-tutorial` Kafka cluster tile, and then select `Topics` in the left-hand navigation.
 Create a topic called `data_stream` with 1 partition, and in the `Messages` tab, produce the following four events as the `Value`, one at a time.

   ```noformat